-- o.
-Weapons Possession - p.
-Other Major (Other major incidents that do not fit within the other definitions) - C. Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System. - D. The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Survey 5 from Education Information and Accountability Services, and at designated dates provided by the Department. - XI.
+- XI.
 Instruction on Identifying, Preventing, and Responding to Bullying or Harassment - A. The District shall ensure that schools and departments sustain healthy, positive, and safe learning environments for all students and work environments for staff.
 It is committed to maintain a social climate and social norms in all schools that prohibit bullying and harassment.
 This requires the efforts of everyone in the school environment teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students. - B. All district staff, students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
-The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying in schools. - C. The District shall involve students, parents, teachers, administrators, school staff, school volunteers, community representatives, and local law enforcement agencies in the process of adopting and revising bullying and harassment policy. - D. Bullying and harassment policy review shall be ongoing and integrated with each school's curriculum, discipline policies, and violence prevention efforts. - XII.
-Reporting to a Victim's Parents/Legal Guardians the Actions Taken to Protect the Victim
+The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying or harassment in schools. - C. The District shall establish a list of programs that provide instruction to students, parents, teachers, school administrators, counseling staff, and school volunteers on identifying, preventing, and responding to bullying and harassment including instruction on recognizing behaviors that lead to bullying and harassment and taking appropriate preventive action based on those observations.
+The list of authorized programs shall be available at each school, District offices, and on the District website. - D. The District shall involve students, parents, teachers, administrators, school staff, school volunteers, community representatives, and local law onforcement agencies in the process of adopting and revising bullying and harassment policy. - E. Bullying and harassmont policy review shall be ongoing and integrated with each school's curriculum, discipline policies, and violence prevention offorts. - XII.
+Reporting to a Victim's Parents/Legal Guardians the Legal Actions Taken to Protect the Victim

-The principal or designee shall by telephone and/or in writing report the occurrence of any incident of bullying as defined by this policy to the parent or legal guardian of all students involved on the same day an investigation of the incident has been initiated.
+The principal or designee shall by telephone and/or in writing report the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved on the same day an investigation of the incident has been initiated.
 According to the level of infraction, parents/legal guardians will be notified by telephone and/or writing of actions being taken to protect the child; the frequency of notification will depend on the seriousness of the bullying or harassment incident.
 Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).